-And here’s a three page extract of Stanley’s unpublished novel, Behind the Veil: More than Just a Tale.
+And here’s a four page extract of Stanley’s unpublished novel, Behind the Veil: More than Just a Tale.
 I have corrected some of the spelling and some of the more confusing errors, but have tried to leave Stanley’s idiosyncratic punctuation and writing style in tact.

 Our second sandwich man IS a fictional character - Horace Quilby is played by Michael Bentine in the 1966 comedy, The Sandwich Man.